 - to evaluate the scorecards completed in the previous stage (ideally the project manager will have summarized the scorecards with any other pertinent notes/information for easy review).

 - for a courteous ‘debate’.
-It’s important to discuss all points and concerns as you don’t want those to be stumbling points for the project going forward.
+It’s important to discuss all points and concerns as you don’t want them to be stumbling points for the project going forward.

-So, there you have it – a process to get you started on the road to a successful demo and evaluation process.
+So, there you have it – a process to get you started on the road to a successful software vendor demo and evaluation process.
 Your evaluators will thank you.
-Plus, you will gain confidence in knowing that your process will help you choose the right portal for your organization.
+Plus, you will gain confidence in knowing that this process will help you choose the right workplace wellness portal for your organization.

 About CoreHealth Technologies